rashedul-29/PYTHON/README.md

-#For reading an integer from the input given
+#For reading an integer from the input given.

 if __name__ == '__main__':
     n = int(input().strip())